furbrain/tingbot-gui/docs/widgets.rst

     :param align: one of topleft, left, bottomleft, top, center, bottom, topright, right, bottomright
     :param Container parent: container for this checkbox.
 If None, checkbox will be placed directly on the main screen
     :param Style style: :ref:`style <Styles>` for this checkbox.
 If None, the checkbox will have the default style
-    :param values: a list of (label,data), one for each menu item
+    :param values: a list of (label,data), one for each menu item.
+Alternatively [label1,label2,label3] can be used
     :param callable callback: callback is a function to be called when the selected item is changed.
 It is passed two arguments, label and data.